Start a Corporation in Nevada

-How to Incorporate in Nevada
+How to Start a Corporation in Nevada

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the SOS’s Nevada Business Name Search and browse until you find the perfect name for your corporation.